hmcts/pip-channel-management/README.md

 ## Roles

-Any endpoint that should require authentication, needs to be annotated either at controller or endpoint level with @IsAdmin
+Any endpoint that should require authentication, needs to be annotated either at controller or endpoint level with @IsAdmin.

 ## Architecture Diagram